algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 - Although performance and stability testing is included, very long-term durability testing, such as continued use over several months or years, is not covered.

 ---
-# Types of Tests for Project Pac-Man
+# Project Pac-Man test types

 To achieve optimal test coverage, you will need to use a combination of functional and non-functional tests.
 Here are the details :